Mr. Trump unexpectedly postpones taxation of Canada and Mexico

 Meanwhile, China will still face an additional 10% tariff on exports to the US from February 4.

-This is the third time in two weeks that Mr. Trump has suspended plans to impose tariffs on two close trading partners of the United States.
-The decision was made after discussions on February 3 with Canadian Prime Minister Justin Trudeau and Mexican President Claudia Sheinbaum.
+This is the third time in two weeks that Trump has suspended plans to impose tariffs on two US trading partners close to the border.
+The decision came after discussions on February 2 with Canadian Prime Minister Justin Trudeau and Mexican President Claudia Sheinbaum.

-Step back from the brink of trade confrontation
+Stepping back to the brink of trade confrontation

-The last-minute deal was announced as global financial markets reeled from the prospect of escalating trade tensions between the world's top economies.
+The last-minute deal was announced in the context of the global financial market being rocked by the prospect of escalating trade tensions between the world's leading economies.

-Earlier this weekend, Mr. Trump shook up US-Mexico relations by announcing a 25% tariff and accusing the administration of President Claudia Sheinbaum of having an “unacceptable alliance” with Mexican criminal gangs.
-Mexico immediately denied the accusations, calling them “slanderous,” but later chose to de-escalate after reaching a series of agreements with Washington.
+Earlier, Trump shocked US-Mexico relations last weekend by declaring a 25% tariff and accusing President Claudia Sheinbaum's administration of having an "unreceptable alliance" with Mexico's criminal gangs.
+Mexico immediately denied the allegations and called them false, but later chose to take the low when it reached a series of agreements with Washington.

-Sheinbaum said Mexico would deploy 10,000 members of its national guard to stop drug trafficking, especially fentanyl, into the U.S. In return, the U.S. pledged to clamp down on the flow of high-powered weapons into Mexico.
+Sheinbaum said Mexico will deploy 10,000 members of the national Guard to prevent drug smuggling, especially fentanyl, to the US.
+In return, the US pledged to strictly control the flow of large-capacity weapons into Mexico.

-Mr Trump later confirmed the deal on the social network Truth Social, stressing that Mexico would “mobilise 10,000 troops to stop the flow of fentanyl and illegal immigrants into the United States”.
+Trump later confirmed the deal on the social network Truth Social, stressing that Mexico would move 10,000 soldiers to block the fentanyl River and illegal immigrants into the US.

-Canadian Prime Minister Justin Trudeau announced that the US will suspend tariffs for another 30 days, in exchange for Canada implementing a $1.3 billion border security plan.
+Canadian Prime Minister Justin Trudeau announced that the US will temporarily suspend the tax for another 30 days, in return, Canada will implement a plan to strengthen border security worth 1.3 billion USD.

-News of the Mexico deal helped financial markets recover somewhat from a sharp decline earlier in the week.
-The S&P 500 fell nearly 2% in morning trading on February 3 before recovering slightly.
-European and Asian stocks were also under pressure, with Britain’s FTSE 100 down 1.4% before recovering somewhat.
+Information about the deal with Mexico has helped the financial market somewhat recover after a sharp decline at the beginning of the week.
+The S&P 500 index fell nearly 2% in the morning trading session of February 3 before recovering slightly.
+European and Asian stocks were also under great pressure, with the UK FTSE 100 down 1.4% before recovering somewhat.

-Meanwhile, the European Union (EU) is also in Trump's sights.
-Speaking in Brussels, French President Emmanuel Macron warned that if the US imposes tariffs on Europe, the EU will respond strongly.
-German Chancellor Olaf Scholz also stressed that the EU is ready to impose retaliatory tariffs but still prioritizes finding a peaceful trade solution.
+Meanwhile, the EU is also on Trump's radar.
+Speaking in Brussels, French President Emmanuel Macron warned that if the US imposes tariffs on Europe, the EU will take strong retaliatory measures.
+German Chancellor Olaf Scholz also stressed that the EU is ready to impose retaliatory tariffs but still prioritizes the search for a peaceful trade solution.

-Despite warnings from economists about the risk of rising prices and negative impacts on the US economy, Mr. Trump still asserted that tariffs are a “powerful tool” to strengthen the US economic position.
+Despite economists' warnings about the risk of escalating prices and negatively affecting the US economy, Mr. Trump still affirmed that tariffs are a "powerful tool" to strengthen the US's economic position.

-With this delay, the trade conflict between the US and major partners has not yet ended, while investors continue to wait for further developments from the White House.
+With this delay, the trade conflict between the US and major partners is still far from over, while investors continue to wait for the next developments from the White House.

 Ngọc Vân